AdobeDocs/campaign-classic.en/help/workflow/using/a-b-testing.md

 ### Example of a script {#example-of-a-script}

-The following script can be used as is in the targeting workflow.
-For more on this, refer to [Implementation](#implementation).
+The following script can be used as is in the targeting workflow (see [Configuring the script](../../workflow/using/a-b-testing.md#configuring-script)).

 ```
  // query the database to find the winner (best open rate)